-31 On 30 June 1993, the Legislative Council passed a Resolution for the establishment of the Land Registry Trading Fund with effect from 1 August 1993.
+32 On 30 June 1993, the Legislative Council passed a Resolution for the establishment of the Land Registry Trading Fund with effect from 1 August 1993.
 Under the Resolution, net assets valued at \$354,900,000 were appropriated to the trading fund on its establishment.
 Of this amount, \$118,300,000 is contribution to trading fund capital and the balance of \$236,600,000 is a loan from the shareholder to be repaid by ten annual instalments of \$23,660,000 starting from 1 August 1994.
 The Land Registry Trading Fund fully repaid the loan on 1 August 2003.

-Office of the Telecommunications Authority
+Office of the Communications Authority (formerly known as Office of the Telecommunications Authority)

-32 On 10 May 1995, the Legislative Council passed a Resolution for the establishment of the Office of the Telecommunications Authority Trading Fund with effect from 1 June 1995.
+33 On 10 May 1995, the Legislative Council passed a Resolution for the establishment of the Office of the Telecommunications Authority (OFTA) Trading Fund with effect from 1 June 1995.
 Under the Resolution, net assets valued at \$212,400,000 were appropriated to the trading fund on its establishment as contribution to trading fund capital.
+On 1 April 2012, the Communications Authority Ordinance (Cap.
+616) came into operation.
+By virtue of section 25 of the ordinance, the OFTA Trading Fund was renamed as the Office of the Communications Authority Trading Fund on the same date.